gadgetbec/BeagleBone-Black-Extended-Memory/README.md

 Using default value 31116287

 Command (m for help): w
-The partition table has been altered!
+The partition table has been altered!"
 - You will get a message like this:
--
-Calling ioctl() to re-read partition table.
+"Calling ioctl() to re-read partition table.

 WARNING: Re-reading the partition table failed with error 16: Device or resource busy.
 The kernel still uses the old table.
-The new table will be used at the next reboot or after you run partprobe(8) or kpartx(8) Syncing disks.
+The new table will be used at the next reboot or after you run partprobe(8) or kpartx(8) Syncing disks."

 - reboot the BeagleBone
 reboot